RTEMS/rtems-docs/user/tools/bsp-builder.rst

 work on target hardware.
 This type of development does not check the other architectures, BSP, and build options and a change may change the number of warnings or introduce build errors.
-It is important for the RTEMS project to have developers fix these issues before pushing the changes to the master repository to avoid breaking the code for other developers.
-It is best for a developer to resolve as many issues as they work on changes because comming back to a problem often proves difficult.
+It is important for the RTEMS project to have developers fix these issues before pushing the changes to the development repository to avoid breaking the code for other developers.
+It is best for a developer to resolve as many issues as they work on changes because coming back to a problem often proves difficult.

 The RTEMS BSP Builder forms part of a developers workflow where patches are